jitsi/handbook/docs/devops-guide/opensuse.md

 This document describes the steps for a quick Jitsi-Meet installation, paired with a single Videobridge and a single Jicofo on openSUSE Leap 15.2.

-_Note_: Many of the installation steps require root access.
+__Note__: Many of the installation steps require root access.

 ## Installation

 1. Add the OBS repository:
 __Note:__ When Jitsi-Meet is merged into openSUSE Factory, this will be obsolete.

 ```shell
 zypper addrepo https://download.opensuse.org/repositories/home:/SchoolGuy:/jitsi/openSUSE_Leap_15.2/home:SchoolGuy:jitsi.repo
 ```

 2. Refresh the repositories:

 ```shell
 zypper refresh
 ```

 3. Install Jitsi-Meet and its dependencies:

 ```shell
 zypper install nginx prosody lua51-zlib jitsi-meet jitsi-videobridge jitsi-jicofo
 ```

 ### optional Add-Ons

-* Install the Jibri Add-On
-`zypper install jitsi-jibri`
+* Install the Jibri Add-On: `zypper install jitsi-jibri`
-* Install the Jigasi Add-On
-`zypper install jitsi-jigasi`
+* Install the Jigasi Add-On: `zypper install jitsi-jigasi`

 ## Configuration

 The following sections describe how to configure the different packages.
 Replace `<FQDN>` with your domain name and `YOURSECRET3` with a strong password.

 ### Prosody